chepeniv/atlas-printf/README.md

 %i - integer

 While the original printf uses a switch-case, our version calls a function that iterates through an array of structs.
 This emulates the behavior of a switch-case.

+Flowchart: Attached below is a flowchart following the step by step process in which our Printf mimic runs.